jgarcia2411/jgarcia2411.github.io/pages/about.md

 #### <a name="education"></a>ecucation
--Obtained my Bachelors of Science in Information Technology from George Mason University.
+-Obtained my Bachelors of Science in Petroleum Engineering from Escuela Politecnica Nacional.
 -Currently working towards my Masters of Science in Data Analytics